What is video marketing?

 As the saying goes, you catch more flies with honey than with vinegar.
 People relate video with an emotive response by appealing to the buyers needs and desires.

-Create a friendly environment for your real estate marketing video with a smile and a funny relatable story.
+Learn to make a youtube video about friendly environment for your real estate marketing video with a smile and a funny relatable story.
 Be polished but not too formal, while you need to portray a professional manner, you don’t need to be stiff in your video.

 The introduction needs to be inspiring, entertaining and informative.
 Share some of your humour or open with a catchy introduction to yourself.
 Be bright and bubbly but only if it suits who you are as a person.